GaurangTandon/ProKeys/README.md

 - disabled ProKeys for input boxes using ReactJS (they possess `reactid ` in `dataset`)
 - refactored detector.js code and others with ESLint
 - fix for bug when pressing hotkey while having some text selected
+- fix for GitHub, JSFiddle, and other sites which use their own editor (which interferes with ProKeys)

 **2.5.4** - Current -  14/08/2015
 - changes in links to the tryit editor in Help section